vivaria/edisonrul.ing/docs/source/cards/s/summoners-art.md

 ### Card Rulings

-●You can't activate this card if you have no Level 5 or higher Normal Monsters in your Deck.
+*   You can't activate this card if you have no Level 5 or higher Normal Monsters in your Deck.